matter-labs/l2-intro-pre-ethdenver/README.md

 1. Fork this repository
 2. Follow the tasks detailed below
 3. Create a PR with the changes mentioned in the tasks
-4. Once your PR is merged, you'll receive an email to claim the GitPOAP.
+4. Once your PR is merged, you'll be able to claim the GitPOAP the next day on [Gitpoap.io](https://www.gitpoap.io/)

 ### Workshop important links